Zh-Shuai/CADES/README.md

 ```

 ## Acknowledgements and References
-Parts of this code are based on and/or copied from the code of: https://github.com/shchur/tpp-anomaly-detection, of the paper ["Detecting Anomalous Event Sequences with Temporal Point Processes"](https://papers.neurips.cc/paper/2021/hash/6faa8040da20ef399b63a72d0e4ab575-Abstract.html).
+Parts of this code are based on and/or copied from https://github.com/shchur/tpp-anomaly-detection.